-However, there often comes a time when the student surpasses the mentor in ability.
+However, there may come a time when the student surpasses the mentor in ability.
 It is at this point at which the student reaches his full ability and becomes a master of his trade.
 This may result in the mentor becoming an Obsolete Mentor.
 If the student is arrogant, when he proves he is superior, he often utters a Stock Phrase or some variation thereof from which the trope name originates: "The student has surpassed the teacher."

 If the mentor is the nice type, he will often be highly proud of his student (though perhaps with a bit of ego-stroking about his own teaching skills).
 If the student has surpassed his mentor but hasn't reached his full potential, his old master may tell him to find a new master who will teach the student more.

-Direct Sub-Trope of Superior Successor
+Direct Sub-Trope of Superior Successor.

 - Lyrical Nanoha:

 - Yuuno is technically Nanoha's teacher in magic.
 In practice, however, she learns everything he can teach her within three or four episodes of the original series.
 Hilariously, most people who know that he taught her but don't know him personally are unaware that this trope is in effect, resulting in him getting Mistaken for Badass.

 - In Magical Girl Lyrical Nanoha A's, Chrono defeats Liesearia and Lieselotte, his combat magic instructors, and explicitly tells them that he has become stronger than both of them.

 - In Magical Girl Lyrical Nanoha ViVid, Teana beats Nanoha herself in a mock duel using long range bombardment—with Nanoha's own Starlight Breaker, no less! note

 - As part of Jin's backstory in Samurai Champloo, Jin, prize student of the Mujuushin dojo, became a ronin after killing his teacher, Master Mariya, in self-defense.
 This technically makes him the 4th and final master of the school.